iamdudeman/sola-game-engine/README.md

   * Run full build for testing and code quality
   * Generate engine and platform artifacts
 * Particle System
-  * position
+  * transform
-  * velocity
+  * speed
   * time left alive
   * color?
   * size?
-* Engine GUI Editor (Sola Editor)
-  * Way to view all Systems and Components available
+* Gui Components
-  * Way to view various EventListeners?
+  * Panel
+    * padding
-  * Create child + parent relationships for the entities?
+    * parent Panel option for nesting panels
-  * Entity editor?
+  * Text
-    * primitive types could generate a dialog of some sort
-    * saves to json file
-  * could load in multiple files
-    * edit configurations go to appropriate files
-  * play mode for quick testing
-  * export stuff somehow maybe?
+    * should handle wrapping based on parent Panel?
-  * GUI asset manager
+  * Button
-    * Allows adding images and via file selector
-    * Game has a project folder structure to add/remove files
 * Scripting language
   * Consider scrapping this features
   * How will that work with browser implementation?